-Consequence Description Negligible Impact unlikely to be a stock/habitat/community letectable at the scale of the Minor Minimal impact on sto ock/habitat/community stru ucture or dynamics Moderate Maximum impact that still meets an objective (e.g. sustainable level of impact such as full exploitation rate for a target species).
-Major Wider and longer term size) impacts (e.g. long-term decline in stock Severe to be needed to restore eccur, with relatively long to an acceptable level (niting population increase e.g. serious decline Catastrophic ent/irreversible damage o d (e.g. local extinction/ex (c) Consequence descr iptions Consequence Kev species Protected species Ecosystem functional impact Proportion of habitat affected
+Consequence Description Negligible Impact unlikely to be detectable at the scale of the stock/habitat/community Minor Minimal impact on stock/habitat/community structure or dynamics Moderate Maximum impact that still meets an objective (e.g. sustainable level of impact such as full exploitation rate for a target species).
+Major Wider and longer term impacts (e.g. long-term decline in stock size) Severe Very serious impacts occur, with relatively long time period likely to be needed to restore to an acceptable level (e.g. serious decline in spawning biomass limiting population increase).
+Catastrophic Widespread and permanent/irreversible damage or loss will occur- unlikely to ever be fixed (e.g. local extinction/extirpation)

+(c) Consequence descriptions